top of page

 Exploring the Effects of Social Interaction on Memory

-The study is closed for enrollment, but you can still video-chat with our team.
+The study is closed for enrollment, but you can still video-chat with our team via the foundation activities (visit the site below for more information) .

 VIDEO-CHAT WITH US